William Zuback • Tiziana Bel • Jason Henthorne • Aurelija Pakeltyte • Pollo Dighero

 Jason Henthorne is drawn to the tumultuous places where earth and water meet, his striking photos find the calm inside the storm.
 He says, “I enjoy taking those violent waves and weather and creating this calm ethereal piece of art work.”

 Aurelija Pakeltyte’s series is an introspective one.
 Her personal portraits tell the story of her heart and ask us to join in appreciating the beauty that lives in the sometimes sadness of our lives.

-So...Dim the lights, go to your favourite place, sit back, relax and enjoy.
+So...Dim the lights, go to your favorite place, sit back, relax and enjoy!

 Sandra Djak Kovacs